emlab-solutions/pyemaps/docs/index.md

  ```
 where .venv is the python virtual environment

-PYEMAPS_CRYSTALS environment variable is optional but setting it to a directory where all custom
+*PYEMAPS_CRYSTALS* environment variable is optional but setting it to a directory where all custom
-crystal data files are located provides central location for organizing crystal data.
+crystal data files are located provides central location for organizing crystal data other than built-in ones.

 ```
     PYEMAPS_CRYSTALS=<local directory>